rfries/enig4s/doc/JsApi.md

 In general, components with wiring can be specified by either referencing a pre-defined component via the name attribute, or inline by specifying a `wiring` object.

-Within a wiring object, the mapping can be specified by a string of symbols, via the `symbols` attribute, by

 The following is an example of a machine request, with all attributes defined (Note that some of these attributes are mutually exclusive, and others have useful defaults, so only a subset of these attributes would typically be used)